lexibank/tlopo/out/vol3/chapter5.md

 According to Peekel, the leaves and the flowers both smell unpleasant, the leaves like garlic, the flowers acrid, hence its name in Patpatar, i-bore, and Tolai, i-boroi, literally 'pig tree'.

 POc &ast;qope appears to have been the term for Gyrocarpus americanus.
 Only one reliable reflex is outside NCV, namely Titan fiow.
-Titan fi- reflects Proto Admiralty &ast;n-q-, where &ast;n- in tum reflects the POc article &ast;na which in Admiralties languages often combines with the initial consonant of a noun ([Ross 1988](../references.md#source-Ross1988): 340--341 ).
+Titan fi- reflects Proto Admiralty &ast;n-q-, where &ast;n- in turn reflects the POc article &ast;na which in Admiralties languages often combines with the initial consonant of a noun ([Ross 1988](../references.md#source-Ross1988): 340--341 ).
 The phonological history of Drehet is not sufficiently well known to be sure whether Drehet nip also reflects &ast;qope.

 <table>
 <tr>